 }

-Use this method when you know the size but not the values.
+Use this method when you know the size of the array but not the values yet.

 Syntax:

 This creates an array of size 5.
-All values will be zero by default.
+Java automatically assigns default values to every element.

 Example: